Augusto Paolo Lojudice: Bishop and cardinal

 On 6 March 2015, Pope Francis appointed Lojudice auxiliary bishop of the Diocese of Rome and titular bishop of the Alba Maritima.
 He received his episcopal ordination in the Archbasilica of St. John Lateran, the cathedral of Rome, on 23 May 2015 from Cardinal Agostino Vallini, Cardinal Vicar of Rome.
 He was responsible for the southern part of the city and its periphery as well as Ostia on the coast.

 On 6 May 2019 he was appointed Archbishop of Siena-Colle di Val d'Elsa-Montalcino.
 He was installed there on 16 June.

 Within the Italian Episcopal Conference he is secretary of the Commission on Migration.
 He has decried the anti-immigrant sentiment promoted by "certain mobsters" and asserted that "most Romans have a fundamentally charitable attitude and are not easily influenced".

 On 25 October 2020, Pope Francis announced he would raise him to the rank of cardinal at a consistory scheduled for 28 November 2020.
 No archbishop of Siena has been made a cardinal since 1801.
-At that consistory, Pope France made him Cardinal-Priest of Santa Maria del Buon Consiglio.
+At that consistory, Pope Francis made him Cardinal-Priest of Santa Maria del Buon Consiglio.
 On 16 December he was named a member of the Congregation for Bishops.
 On 21 July 2022, Pope Francis named him bishop of Montepulciano-Chiusi-Pienza as well.
 His installation there is scheduled for 3 September.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.